Sula Vineyards clarifies delay in disclosing GST appeal rejection

 *this image is generated using AI for illustrative purposes only.

-Sula Vineyards Limited faces a confirmed financial liability of Rs 8.12 crore after the Commissioner (Appeals), CGST & Central Excise, Nashik, rejected its appeal against a tax demand.
-The Order-in-Appeal, dated May 29, 2026, and received by the company on June 12, 2026, upholds the original demand for the period from FY 2017-18 to FY 2021-22.
-The authority confirmed allegations regarding the tax rate on restaurant services and GST liability on corporate guarantees.
+Sula Vineyards Limited has clarified to BSE Limited that the delay in disclosing the rejection of its GST appeal was due to the time required for internal assessment and logistical factors.
+The company faces a confirmed financial liability of Rs 8.12 crore after the Commissioner (Appeals), CGST & Central Excise, Nashik, rejected its appeal against a tax demand.
+The Order-in-Appeal, dated May 29, 2026, upholds the original demand for the period from FY 2017-18 to FY 2021-22, confirming allegations regarding the tax rate on restaurant services and GST liability on corporate guarantees.

 Financial Implications